 In 2014, brands will definitely embrace this strategy and will look for innovative video production in comedy, infotainment, edutainment, entertainment etc. to capture the audience’s attention and go viral.

 However, viral video marketing in India is at nascent stage therefore still unproven for its effectiveness and ROI in India.
 Nevertheless, any brand/business esp.
-B2C businesses who would want to reach millions of people in short span without spending moolah, will definitely opt for viral video marketing in India.
+B2C businesses who would want to reach millions of people in short span without spending moolah will definitely opt for viral video marketing in India.

-Don’t worry, in India people huge appetite for video – according to ComScore, in India video consumption has doubled in two years to 3.7 billion videos per month.
+Don’t worry, in India people a huge appetite for video – according to ComScore, in India video consumption has doubled in two years to 3.7 billion videos per month.
 I hope you’re convinced!

 #10.
 Social Customer Relationship Management in India

 In 2013, social CRM in India was extensively used not just by big brands but also by small brands, businesses, organizations, governmental bodies etc. The prominent social platform for social CRM was Facebook, where you can find brands directly interacting with their customers/fans on their page itself solving their queries and issues.

 Notably, big brands that have a huge fan following are not actively monitoring their page for social CRM, which often leads to disorientation.
 You easily find disgruntled customers outpouring their annoyance on their social media profiles.

 In 2014, I believe this will stop, as marketers are aware of the virality, and if a single bad-mouth from disgruntled customer went viral that would unleash havoc for the brand/business.